Leafwing-Studios/fop-rules/docs/rules/combat/statuses.md

 - You can pass through enemy tiles, and enemies can pass through your tiles.
 - You ignore ground effects.
 - If you cannot spend movement or are knocked prone you stop flying.
-- You are immune to the effects of the aloft condition.
+- You are immune to the effects of the aloft ailment.

 You may stop flying at any point during your turn by spending 1 tile of movement.